 - 1. Grants from other agencies. - 2.
 Federal sources such as the Community Development Block Grant ("CDBG") program or USDA Rural Development. - 3.
 Cash Contributions by local church groups, local agencies, or contributions by individuals. - 4.
 Bank loans. - 5.
 A funding pool established by a local lender for the applicant. - 6.
-Supportive services provided for projects serving individuals with disabilities, homeless veterans, ex-offenders, the older persons, or youth transitioning out of the foster care system.
+Supportive services provided for projects serving individuals with disabilities, homeless veterans, ex-offenders, older persons, or youth transitioning out of the foster care system.
 The value of supportive services may be counted over the length of the applicable compliance period. - 7.
 Rental assistance tied to the property.
 To be eligible, the commitment of rental assistance must extend beyond the end of the grant term.
 For purposes of application scoring, THDA will only count that value of rental assistance that extends beyond the grant term. - 8.
 The value of property already owned by the Applicant upon which the proposed housing will be rehabilitated or constructed. - 9.
+The value of donated property upon which the proposed housing will be rehabilitated or constructed.

-HOME grants from local participating jurisdictions to non-profit applicants.
+10. HOME grants from local participating jurisdictions to non-profit applicants.